kyleshevlin/matchbox/README.md

 ## Note

 This package should be almost completely unnecessary at this point.
-I made this before Flexbox and CSS grid were viable options.
+I made this before Flexbox and CSS Grid were viable options.
 The projects I worked on at the time often required that I create a grid of boxes with equal, yet dynamic heights.
 This was my solution.
 You should count yourself lucky if you never had to solve this problem (and have it work responsively!).

 ## Installation